-E).
+F).
 Hepatic Hemodynamic Laboratory:

 The management of patients of liver disease is based on reduction in complications (such as variceal bleed, development of ascites and renal failure) and an opportunity to regenerate the liver.
 All this is done in a protocol and outcome based manner at the ILBS.
 Normal HVPG is <5 mm Hg and an HVPG >10 mm Hg (termed ‘clinically significant portal hypertension’ or CSPH) predicts the development of various complications of cirrhosis.
 Importantly, HVPG above 12 mmHg is the threshold level for variceal rupture and a reduction of HVPG to <12 mmHg or by 20% of baseline considerably reduces the risk of bleeding, mortality and other complications of cirrhosis, such as spontaneous bacterial peritonitis and hepatic encephalopathy.
-As per global guidelines, sequential HVPG measurements, are helpful to optimize drug therapy or switch to another form of therapy.
+We are currently running protocols on HVPG response based approaches on primary prophylaxis of variceal bleed in cirrhotics and HVPG based approach for managing acute variceal bleed.
+Sequential HVPG measurements are helpful to optimize drug therapy or switch to another form of therapy.

 G).
 Clinical Nutrition

-H).
+I).
 Liver regeneration and stem cell therapy

-I).
+J).
 Transplant Hepatology

-J).
+K).
 Protocol based treatment

 For patients with acute on chronic liver failure (ACLF), portal hypertension and variceal bleeding, hepatitis B and C and non-alcoholic steatohepatitis (Fatty liver disease), the department has been able to standardize the treatment protocols.

-K).
+L).
 Patient support services